Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

 Note that each MicroBlaze has the same range for its address space.
 However, the location of the address space in the ARM memory map is different for each PYNQ MicroBlaze.
-As the MicroBlaze address space is the same for each Pynq MicroBlaze, any binary compiled for one PYNQ MicroBlaze will work on another PYNQ MicroBlaze.
+As the MicroBlaze address space is the same for each PYNQ MicroBlaze, any binary compiled for one PYNQ MicroBlaze will work on another PYNQ MicroBlaze.